-- If the power poles in High Prairie are in good order, an aerial deployment would reduce deployment costs by 40%, thus decreasing the required debt load and repayment schedule. - Reduce the debt service payments by perhaps (1) obtaining grant funding, (2) attracting local capital, or (3) covering some of the build (say the drops) via the tax roll. - The wholesale network access rate is set to \$80/mo/subscriber.
+- Assist your ISPs with marketing to increase penetration rates above 50/70%; support efforts to create a 'culture of use' among Barrhead residents and businesses. - Increase operational scale by servicing other communities.
+The impact of combining forces with both the County and neighbouring hamlets, First Nations, and Métis Settlements is discussed in the next section (9.3 An Inclusive Regional Network). - If the power poles in Barrhead are in good order, an aerial deployment would reduce deployment costs by 40%, thus decreasing the required debt load and repayment schedule. - Reduce the debt service payments by perhaps (1) obtaining grant funding, (2) attracting local capital, or (3) covering some of the build (say the drops) via the tax roll. - The wholesale network access rate is set to \$75/mo/subscriber.
 While this could be increased to \$85 or \$90/mo, the higher rates decrease service provider margins.
 Other charging arrangements are also possible.
-C-Net, for instance might charge a much lower rate, but on all serviceable premises, regardless of how many take service. - Assumed O-Net terms for network management services are budgetary.
+B-Net, for instance might charge a much lower rate, but on all serviceable premises, regardless of how many take service.

+- Assumed O-Net terms for network management services are budgetary.
 It may be possible to negotiate lower rates or different terms. - Reduce operational costs by leveraging local resources and staff or outsourcing to a competent service provider.

-The actions above provide proactive ways that the Town could manage financial risks and create a path toward financial sustainability of C-Net operations.
+The actions above provide proactive ways that the Town of Barrhead could manage the financial risks and create a path toward financial sustainability of C-Net operations.